Bread

 Flour, liquid, fat and (usually) leavening.

-A very common example is wheat flour, water, have a look at, Collectible Mantle Clocks olive oil and yeast.
+A very common example is wheat flour, water, look at, Kiting olive oil and yeast.

 The percentage of liquid to flour is probably the most important thing in a recipe because it affects the texture and how it crumbles in your mouth.